FPErfvv/Tank-Game/README.md

 # Tank-Game
-This respository contains the code for the game Tank  Game.
-The player operates a tank and needs to survive waves of enemies.
-This game is unique in that the enemies are sentient cows with weapons on their backs.
-How many other games have that!
+This respository contains the code for Tank Game.
+The task of the player is to save the world from climate change.
+Because the cattle industry is a substantial contributor of greenhouse gas emmissions, the player will be tasked with killing all the cows on the map.
+To make it more challenging, the cows will be equiped with various weaponry.
+Over time, the weapons will become more advanced and the cows will become more difficult to kill.